ucam-department-of-psychiatry/camcops/docs/source/tasks/shaps.rst

 **TO BE ESTABLISHED**

 - "This scale may be reproduced under its proper title for personal use and research.
-Reproduction Agree in any book or manual or for commercial purpose must be negotiated with the British Journal of Psychiatry."
+Reproduction in any book or manual or for commercial purpose must be negotiated with the British Journal of Psychiatry."

   -- Snaith et al. (1995), as below.